Mitochondria: Inner membrane

-It contains more than 151 different polypeptides, and has a very high protein-to-phospholipid ratio (more than 3:1 by weight, which is about 1 protein for 15 phospholipids).
+It contains more than 151 different polypeptides, and has a high protein-to-phospholipid ratio (more than 3:1 by weight, which is about 1 protein for 15 phospholipids).
 The inner membrane is home to around 1/5 of the total protein in a mitochondrion.
-Additionally, the inner membrane is rich in an unusual phospholipid, cardiolipin.
+Additionally, the inner membrane has an unusual lipid profile, being rich in cardiolipin.
 This phospholipid was originally discovered in cow hearts in 1942, and is usually characteristic of mitochondrial and bacterial plasma membranes.
 Cardiolipin contains four fatty acids rather than two, and may help to make the inner membrane impermeable, and its disruption can lead to multiple clinical disorders including neurological disorders and cancer.
 Unlike the outer membrane, the inner membrane does not contain porins, and is highly impermeable to all molecules.
 Almost all ions and molecules require special membrane transporters to enter or exit the matrix.
 Proteins are ferried into the matrix via the translocase of the inner membrane (TIM) complex or via OXA1L.
 In addition, there is a membrane potential across the inner membrane, formed by the action of the enzymes of the electron transport chain.
 Inner membrane fusion is mediated by the inner membrane protein OPA1.